 The composition of the Board is in conformity with Section 149 of the Companies Act, 2013 and is governed by the Articles of Association of our Company and the SEBI Listing Regulations.
 The Articles of Association of our Company provide that the number of directors shall not be more than fifteen (15).
-At present, our Company has 12 Directors (excluding Alternate Director) on its Board, out of which seven are Independent Directors and four are Non-Executive Directors and Mr. Shachindra Nath is Executive Chairman and Managing Director of our Company.
+At present, our Company has 10 Directors on its Board, out of which six are Independent Directors and three are Non-Executive Directors and Mr. Shachindra Nath is Executive Chairman and Managing Director of our Company.